-Your privacy is very important to me and you can be confident that your personal information will be kept safe and secure and will only be used for the purpose of fulfilling my contractual responsibilities to you as a Psychotherapist/Counsellor.
+Your privacy is essential to me.
+You can be confident that your personal information will be kept safe and secure and will only be used to fulfil my contractual responsibilities to you as a Psychotherapist/Counsellor.

-This policy details how I will collect data, and what I will do with your personal information from initial point of contact through to after your therapy has ended. and your rights regarding your data.
+This policy details how I will collect data and what I will do with your personal information from the initial point of contact to after your therapy has ended. and your rights regarding your data.

-‘Data controller’ is the term used to describe the person/organisation that collects and stores and has responsibility for people’s personal data.
+'Data controller is the term used to describe the person/organisation that collects, stores, and has responsibility for people's data.
 In this instance, the data controller is me, Barbara Luc of 7 Leysfield Road, London W12 9JF.

 I am registered with the Information Commissioner's Office (A8739217)

 I will collect your personal information in the following ways: via my website: www.blpsychotherapy.com, over the telephone, during a video conference, in writing and person during our meetings.

 Why am I able to process your information, and what purpose I am processing it for?

 The GDPR states that I must have a lawful basis for processing your data.
 Different legal bases depend on the stage at which I am processing your data.
 I have explained these below: